ScheduleOpt/optalcp-benchmarks/README.md

 ## License

-This collection of benchmarks is open source under the MIT license (although [OptalCP](https://www.optalcp.com) itself isn't open source).
+This collection of benchmarks is open source under the MIT license (although [OptalCP](https://www.optalcp.com) itself is not open source).

 Benchmark data in directories `benchmarks/*/data` is taken from various sources listed in `README.md` files in these directories.
-We don't claim any rights to these data, please consider them a mirror of the existing sources.
+We do not claim any rights to these data; please consider them a mirror of the existing sources.
 Similarly, for the best-known lower and upper bounds and other benchmark results in directories `benchmarks/*/reference.`

 ## Contributing

-Any contribution you can make is welcome.
+Any contribution is welcome.
 In particular, we are looking for:

 * New benchmark suggestions.
 * Links to research papers with benchmarks.
 * More results for existing benchmarks (best known or improved bounds, historical results).
 * More instances of the existing benchmarks.

-Don't hesitate to contact `petr@vilim.eu`, create a pull request or [report an issue](https://github.com/ScheduleOpt/optalcp-benchmarks/issues).
+Do not hesitate to contact `petr@vilim.eu`, create a pull request, or [report an issue](https://github.com/ScheduleOpt/optalcp-benchmarks/issues).

 ## Installation

-First, you need to install [Node.js](https://nodejs.org/) and [git](https://git-scm.com/).
+First,  install [Node.js](https://nodejs.org/) and [git](https://git-scm.com/).
 Then, on the command line:

 ```sh
 git clone https://github.com/ScheduleOpt/optalcp-benchmarks.git